V4Fire/Client/src/components/super/i-page/README.md

 #### scrollTo

-Scrolls a page to the specified coordinates.
+Scrolls the page to the specified coordinates.

 ```typescript
 class bMyPage extends iPage {